Are Nootropics Safe? It Depends.

+Have you been feeling run-down lately?
+Does it feel like you’re constantly falling behind in work or school?
 The fast-paced nature and high expectations of today’s society pressure us to stay focused, highly motivated, and perform our best at all times.
 Whether it’s for work, school, or personal life, we’re often trying to be better, faster, and more productive.

 The word nootropic is from the Greek words “nous” which means mind, and “bend” which means turn.
 Nootropics simply means “mind bending”.
 While they don’t actually “bend” the mind, nootropics do influence the brain and how it performs.

-1. Increase blood flow.
-Blood flow is very important for brain function; it’s how oxygen and other important nutrients are delivered to the brain.
-Some neurodegenerative disorders, such as Alzheimer’s and dementia, are even associated with decreased brain blood flow.
-Nootropics work by increasing blood flow, which helps the brain get what it needs to work at a high rate.
+- Increase blood flow.
+Blood flow is very important for brain function; it’s how the body delivers oxygen and other important nutrients to the brain.
+Some neurodegenerative disorders, such as Alzheimer’s and dementia, are associated with decreased brain blood flow.
+Nootropics increase the amount of blood that goes to the brain, which helps the brain work at a high rate.
 This also supports the growth and repair of brain cells.

 Do Nootropics Work?

 Many people swear by nootropics’ ability to boost brain power and there’s some evidence to support these claims.
-A study in 2010, for example, found that taking 400 mg of ginseng was associated with improved ability to do arithmetic, and another study found that L-Theanine reduced psychological stress when compared to a placebo group.
-A third study published in the Journal of Alternative and Complementary Medicine found that 300 mg of Bacopa Monnieri a day improved performance on a memory task in older adults.
+A study in 2010, for example, found that taking 400 mg of ginseng was associated with improved ability to do arithmetic, and another study found that L-Theanine reduces psychological stress when compared to a placebo group.
+A third study published in the Journal of Alternative and Complementary Medicine found that 300 mg of Bacopa Monnieri a day improves performance on a memory task in older adults.

 It’s also important to keep in mind that nootropics work differently across different individuals and most take days or weeks before they’re effective.
 Furthermore, nootropics are not regulated by the FDA.
-Think twice before spending lots of money on supplements that guarantee quick, temporary results (as this is not how they normally work) and always talk to your doctor before taking them.
+Natural nootropics are usually a safer bet than synthetic ones, even ones sold over-the-counter.
+Before starting either, however, you should seek out medical advice.

-Other Ways to Boost Brain Power
+Natural Ways to Boost Brain Power

 Finally, we all know that getting enough sleep is important, but many of us still neglect to do so.
 Unfortunately, not getting enough sleep can have drastic effects on our brain function.
 According to an article published by Harvard Medical School, failure to get enough sleep has been shown to decrease attention and concentration.
 Try to get at least eight hours of sleep a night for good brain health.